 Laundry bathroom ideas

 If you’re short on space or just want to make your rooms a little more compact, combining a bathroom and laundry is a great idea.
-From having your appliances out in full view to concealing them behind doors, here are a couple beautiful laundry bathroom ideas for your home.
+From having your appliances out in full view to concealing them behind doors, here are a couple of beautiful laundry bathroom ideas for your home.

 By using bi-folding doors you can create a separate space for your laundry items within your bathroom.
 This also acts as a great way to quickly hide mess before guests visit.